Action-guided generation of 3D functionality segmentation data: Method

 \subsection{Object retrieval}

-Given the layout \layoutdescr obtained in the previous step, we query the LLM to generate, for each object, a short description of its appearance and size~\cite{yang2024holodeck}.
-The descriptions are then used to perform vector-based retrieval on \nontargetassets (our asset database), by ensembling text-text similarity with Sequence-Bert~\cite{reimers2019sbert} and text-image similarity with CLIP~\cite{clip}.
-If multiple elements are present for a single description, the one with the highest similarity is selected.
+Given the layout \layoutdescr obtained in the previous step, we query the LLM to generate a short description of the appearance of each object~\cite{yang2024holodeck}.
+The descriptions are then used to perform vector-based retrieval on \nontargetassets (our 3D asset database), by ensembling text-text similarity with Sequence-Bert~\cite{reimers2019sbert} and text-image similarity with CLIP~\cite{clip}.
+If multiple elements are present for a single description, the one with the highest combined similarity is selected for the next steps.

 This text-based retrieval strategy allows us to select objects with suitable categories and consistent with specific styles.
-However, the task descriptions \descr often imply very specific characteristics of the mentioned objects, which are not recognizable by object descriptions alone.
-For example, ``\textit{open the left door of the fridge}'' implies that the retrieved fridge asset (i.e., the contextual object \parobj) should feature two doors arranged horizontally.
+However, the action description \descr often imply very specific characteristics of the mentioned objects, which are not recognizable by textual descriptions alone.
+For example, ``\textit{open the left door of the fridge}'' implies that the retrieved fridge asset (\ie, the target object \parobj) should feature two doors arranged horizontally.
 Similarly, ``\textit{open the top-left drawer of the cabinet}'', implies that the retrieved cabinet should feature drawers arranged in a grid-like arrangement, in which a ``top-left'' drawer is immediately recognizable.
-In order to handle these challenging cases, which are the majority in functionality understanding datasets~\cite{delitzas2024scenefun3d}, we design a retrieval strategy specifically for the contextual objects, which we describe in the next subsection.
+In order to handle these challenging cases, which are the majority in functionality understanding benchmarks~\cite{delitzas2024scenefun3d}, we design a retrieval strategy specifically for the target objects, which we describe in the next subsection.